 Tasting notes: Earthy and deeply bitter, with a “candied topsoil” effect.

-Catherine Rickman is a writer and professional francophile who has lived in Paris, New York, and Berlin.
+Catherine Rickman is a writer, professional francophile, and host of the Expat Horror Stories podcast.
 She is currently somewhere in Brooklyn with a fork in one hand and a pen in the other, and you can follow her adventures on Instagram @catrickman.